-- (iii) Sections B to I of Part 3 set the development and minimum engineering requirements for developments within the district. - (iv) The Council has adopted the New Zealand Standard NZS 4404: 2010 as the baseline document to meet its minimum engineering requirements.
-Schedules outlining the Council requirements that are different to, or not covered in the Standard, have been developed
+- (ii) Sections B to I of Part 3 set the development and minimum engineering requirements for developments within the district. - (iii) The Council has adopted the New Zealand Standard NZS 4404:2010 as the baseline document to meet its minimum engineering requirements.
+Schedules outlining the Council requirements that are different to, or not covered in the Standard, have been developed and form part of the minimum engineering requirements.
+Any proposed infrastructure must be fit for purpose for all intended uses and hence higher standards may be required over and above these minimum standards.

-(v) Developments need to encapsulate the principles in the Council's design guides and, as a baseline, meet the minimum engineering requirements.
+(iv) Developments need to encapsulate the principles in the Council's design guides and, as a baseline, meet the minimum engineering requirements.
 Infrastructure must be fit for purpose for all practical uses.
 Developers can offer alternative engineering designs with appropriate supporting information.